xkatarinaxsc/CS454LSBProgram/README.md

 #Installation
 Firstly assuming you have already unzipped the file with this project in it, move the project into your desired directory.
-From here open your terminal in Pycharm or, if using command prompt, command prompt from the directory and change your working directory to the project's root folder.
+From here open your terminal within Pycharm OR, if using command prompt, command line prompt (CMD) from the directory and change your working directory to the project's root folder.

 To run the project from the Git Bash terminal, navigate to the src folder and open git bash